MegaMark16/django-cms-storelocator/README.rst

 	)

-Finally, add store_locator.urls to your urls.py so that we can make a few ajax calls needed to interact with the map:
+Finally, add store_locator.urls to your urls.py so that we can make a few ajax calls needed to interact with the map.
+Here's what a simple urls.py might look like:
 ::
     urlpatterns = patterns('',
         url(r'^admin/', include(admin.site.urls)),
-        url(r'^tinymce/', include('tinymce.urls')),
         url(r'^store-locator/', include('store_locator.urls')),
         url(r'^', include('cms.urls')),
     )